 - high-quality natural sciences and engineering research;

-- effective training of undergraduate and graduate students, as applicable, and their engagement in the collaboration;
+- effective training of undergraduate and graduate students, as applicable, and their engagement

 - strategies that maximized the use of university and industry resources.